 Here are a few of those commonly asked questions:

-- Tell me what you know about our company?
+- Tell me what you know about our organization?
 Keep in mind, they are not asking for a summary of the website.
 When answering this question, don’t just think about what they are going to ask you on a technical level.
 Think instead, “How does the company add value?”
 You really will impress them if you can say how they make money!

 - Why do you want to work here?
 Think about the research you did on the company’s core values and mission statement.
 Use the insight you gathered to relate your motivation to work here.
 This is also an opportunity to highlight your soft skills.